Calthemite: Stalagmites

 If the drip rate is quicker than one drop per minute, most of the CaCO3 will be carried to the ground, still in solution.
 The leachate solution then has a chance to absorb CO2 from the atmosphere (or degas CO2 depending on reaction) and deposit the CaCO3 on the ground as a stalagmite.

 In most locations within manmade concrete structures, calthemite stalagmites only grow to a maximum of a few centimetres high, and look like low rounded lumps.
 This is because of the limited supply of CaCO3 from the leachate seepage path through the concrete and the amount which reaches the ground.
-Their location may also inhibit their growth due to abrasion from vehicle tyres and pedestrian traffic.
+Their location may also inhibit their growth due to abrasion from vehicle tires and pedestrian traffic.

 Rimstone or gours

 Calthemite rimstone or gours can form beneath concrete structures on a floor with a gradual sloping surface or on the side of rounded stalagmites.
 When the leachate drip rate is more frequent than 1 drop per minute, most of the calcium carbonate is carried by the leachate from the underside of the concrete structure to the ground, where stalagmites, flowstone and gours are created.
-The leachate which does reaching the ground, usually evaporates quickly due to air movement beneath the concrete structure, hence micro-gours are more common than larger gours.
+The leachate that does reach the ground usually evaporates quickly due to air movement beneath the concrete structure, hence micro-gours are more common than larger gours.
 In locations where the deposition site is subject to abrasion by vehicle tyres or pedestrians traffic, the chance of micro-gours forming is greatly reduced.